Skip to main content

 We only prune trees endangering power lines and equipment.
 Non-threatening trees won’t be touched.
 For additional goals or aesthetics, please contact a qualified contractor after our line-clearing work is complete.

 FPU uses directional pruning to direct growth away from power lines with minimal stress to the tree.
-With this method, only your tree’s interior (and hazardous) branches are removed.
-Often resulting in a V-shape.
+With this method, only your tree’s interior (and hazardous) branches are removed, often resulting in a V-shape.

 Directional pruning enables FPU to protect the health of trees while helping them grow away from power lines.
 Directional pruning won’t interfere with your tree’s natural defense system.
 (Such as its ability to seal wounds, or deter pests and decay.)
 Nor will it affect its stability.
-You can also feel good knowing that FPU follows American National Standard Institute (ANSI) A-300 tree-trimming standards.
-Endorsed by the International Society of Arboriculture (ISA).
+You can also feel good knowing that FPU follows American National Standard Institute (ANSI) A-300 tree-trimming standards endorsed by the International Society of Arboriculture (ISA).

-Any tree debris resulting from our Tree-Line Maintenance Program will be cleaned up for you.
-Usually 2-3 days after your tree is trimmed or removed.
+Any tree debris resulting from our Tree Line Maintenance Program will be cleaned up for you, usually 2-3 days after your tree is trimmed or removed.

 Never attempt to trim trees near power lines.
 This is very dangerous—and must only be done by qualified professionals.
 Contrarily, trees that are NOT near power lines should be trimmed regularly.
 You’ll help deter them from becoming an issue later on.

-If you notice a tree touching a power line, do not go anywhere near it.
-Instead contact FPU at 800.427.7712 (or dial 911) immediately.
-Especially if sparking.
+If you notice a tree touching a power line, stay far away.
+Instead contact FPU at 800.427.7712, or dial 911 immediately.